 Goodwill and Intangible Assets, Net

 On November 6, 2024, the Company completed the acquisition of IRIS.TV, which was accounted for as a business combination.
 The total purchase price for this acquisition was $10.0 million.
 The purchase price consisted of $3.2 million of net assets acquired based on their estimated fair value on the acquisition date.
 The excess $6.8 million of the purchase price over the fair value of net assets acquired was recorded to goodwill.
-The goodwill from the acquisition is attributable to expected synergies and other benefits and is deductible for tax purposes.
+The goodwill from the acquisition is attributable to expected synergies and other benefits and is expected to be deductible for tax purposes.

 The balance of intangible assets and accumulated amortization are as follows: